Hailey College of Commerce

-Hailey College of Commerce is a constituent undergraduate, graduate, and post-graduate college of the University of the Punjab in Lahore, Punjab, Pakistan.
+Hailey College of Commerce is a constituent undergraduate and postgraduate college of the University of the Punjab in Lahore, Punjab, Pakistan.

 Established on 4 March 1927, it is the oldest specialized institution of commerce in Asia.
 It was first situated on the university's old campus and was relocated to its new campus in 1981.
 The college serves approximately 3000 students with a permanent faculty of 37.